Content

 The practice of ejaculatory abstinence has grown in popularity, thanks in part to social media.
 But semen retention isn’t new.

 Similar to celibacy, semen retention is an ancient practice based on the idea that ejaculation decreases a man’s mental and physical health.
-Proponents throughout history have claimed semen retention benefits include higher testosterone, enhanced fertility, and better overall health.
+Proponents throughout history have claimed that semen retention benefits include higher testosterone, enhanced fertility, and better overall health.

 While semen retention and NoFap have different objectives, they both promote periods of abstinence as a means of achieving sexual health benefits.